fwextensions/quick-score/README.md

 ![travis](https://travis-ci.com/fwextensions/quick-score.svg) [![codecov](https://codecov.io/gh/fwextensions/quick-score/graph/badge.svg)](https://codecov.io/gh/fwextensions/quick-score)

-> `quick-score` is a JavaScript string-scoring and fuzzy-matching library based on the Quicksilver algorithm, and is ideal for interactive matching as a user types a query.
+> `quick-score` is a JavaScript string-scoring and fuzzy-matching library based on the Quicksilver algorithm, designed for smart auto-complete.

 QuickScore improves on the original Quicksilver algorithm by tuning the scoring for long strings, such as webpage titles or URLs, so that the order of the search results makes more sense.
-It's used by the [QuicKey extension for Chrome](https://chrome.google.com/webstore/detail/quickey-%E2%80%93-the-quick-tab-s/ldlghkoiihaelfnggonhjnfiabmaficg) to enable users to quickly search through their open tabs.
+It's used by the [QuicKey extension for Chrome](https://chrome.google.com/webstore/detail/quickey-%E2%80%93-the-quick-tab-s/ldlghkoiihaelfnggonhjnfiabmaficg) to enable users to easily find an open tab via search.

 QuickScore is fast, dependency-free, and is only 2.5KB when minified and gzipped.